This comment policy is a work in progress. I tweak it as I go/consume more wine/become a progressively more irritable person.

 I love that blogging allows for a relationship to build between writer and reader.
 I have learned all sorts of things from some of the amazing commenters who share this space with me online.
 I am super happy and grateful that folks are reading and participating.
 Thank you!
 I really think you are the best.

 Not only that but, believe it or not, I am a busy lady!
-I usually have a bunch of jobs, am completing a number of graduate degrees in an effort to avoid ‘the real world’ (read: paying off my student loan debt) and have a vested interest in extracurricular activities such as ‘drinking’, ‘dance parties’, and ‘practicing for my imaginary hip-hop karaoke debut’.
+I have a bunch of jobs, am engaged in a daily struggle to make a living, and have a vested interest in extracurricular activities such as ‘drinking’, ‘dance parties’, and ‘practicing for my imaginary hip-hop karaoke debut’.
 Between all that, running this site and producing a weekly podcast, the days fill up pretty quickly.

 In an effort to protect my sanity, the sanity of my readers, create a space where productive discussion can happen, AND sleep and eat and walk my dog and sometimes do the dishes (HA!
 Not really.), Feminist Current, like many other blogs, has a comment policy.

 The policy is not all that strict and is actually more just about providing a reference for you if, alas, your comment is deleted.

 The most important thing to know is this: this is not a public forum.